Home Improvement Lifestyle

 Whether you live in a high-rise or ranch house, there’s a chance you’ve had a bird fly into your window or sliding glass door.
 It’s unpleasant, and you may think there’s nothing you can do to prevent it from happening.

-Luckily, there are several solutions for preventing birds from flying into your windows!
+Luckily, there are several solutions to stop birds from flying into your windows!

 But first, let’s talk about why it happens.
 Why do birds fly into windows?
 The real reason may surprise you.